Gene-Bertulfo/Business-Analyst-Data-Analyst-Portfolio-Projects/british-gas-sentiment-analysis/README.md

 ## Details
 _This a sentiment/content analysis.
 Do not expect heavy tech stack in this case study._

 - Started from a Raw Data set of articles, then used Power Query to build an "Articles" table, removing 2 duplicate-link articles from the original dataset.
+- Built the 20-article sample from the 41 on-topic articles using a proportional allocation method, 3 single-article dates were set aside first, and the remaining 20 articles were distributed across the other dates at a ratio of 0.4146 applied to each date's article count.
+- Made two adjustments to this baseline allocation, excluded the Nov 25 weekend round-up, as it largely restated coverage already captured earlier in the week and added no new sentiment or messaging signal; and substituted in an additional Nov 20 article in place of one of the Nov 24 picks, since the Nov 24 date's initial sentiment readings looked repetitive across the drafted selections and the substitution preserved tonal variety in the sample.
+This brought the SVT Announcement date total to 12.
-- Selected a sample of 20 articles (out of 41 on-topic articles in the full dataset) for close reading, logged in "Articles Read" with Publication, Date, Author, Headline, Type, Reach, Article_ID, and per-article scoring on 5 key messages plus overall Sentiment.
+- Logged the final 20-article sample in "Articles Read" with Publication, Date, Author, Headline, Type, Reach, Article_ID, and per-article scoring on 5 key messages plus overall Sentiment.
 - Isolated 5 Primary Source Key Messages (M1-M5) from the original announcement statements/quotes, drawn chiefly from articles A2, A5, A9, and A11
   (Iain Conn's own bylined piece), each paired with a representative quote/source:
   - M1: Scrapping SVTs is more effective than a government price cap